aartisapkal/Practice/README.md

-# Python's library[ Pandas  ]  We cover the following topics :
+A .
+Python's library[ Pandas  ]  We cover the following topics :

-Introduction of Python,
+1. Introduction of Python

-Explain in short , What is "IDLE SHELL" &  "JUPITER",
+2. Explain in short , What is "IDLE SHELL" &  "JUPITER"

-Describe libraries in pyhton,
+3. Describe libraries in pyhton

-Explain "Series"  &  "DataFrame",
+4. Explain "Series"  &  "DataFrame"

-Import Pandas library,
+5. Import Pandas library

-Loding CSV file, in df and using pd.read_csv format,
+6. Loding CSV file, in df and using pd.read_csv format

-Create Series in dataframe,
+7. Create Series in dataframe

-Using statustical parameters like mean,mode,median, min,max,
+8. Using statustical parameters like mean,mode,median, min,max

-Cheking nullvalues in data and using dropna function,
+9. Cheking nullvalues in data and using dropna function

-Using Goupby function,
+10. Using Goupby function

-Indexing & Slicing in DataFrame,
+11. Indexing & Slicing in DataFrame

-Using Filter opetion,
+12. Using Filter opetion

-Using merge Function on two DataFrame,
+13. Using merge Function on two DataFrame

-Using Victorized string operations,
+14. Using Victorized string operations

-Creat Time Function,
+15. Creat Time Function

-Using Matplotlib for bar ,graphs for visulizing data,
+16. Using Matplotlib for bar ,graphs for visulizing data

-Chacking Average....
+17. Chacking Average....